nest/nestml/doc/nestml_language/synapses_in_nestml.rst

 An additional complication is that when combining models from different sources, the naming convention can be different between the neuron and synapse model.

-To make the "third factor" value available in the synapse model, begin by defining an appropriate input port:
+To make the "third factor" value available in the synapse model, begin by defining an appropriate input port.
+It is marked by the ``post`` input port qualifier keyword, indicating it expects to receive spikes from the postsynaptic neuron.

 .. code-block:: nestml

    input:
-     I_post_dend pA <- continuous
+     I_post_dend pA <- post continuous
    end

 In the synapse, the value will be referred to as ``I_post_dend`` and can be used in equations and expressions.
 In this example, we will use it as a simple gating variable between 0 and 1, that can disable or enable weight updates in a graded manner: